 Outline of what we did

-The client needed a strong branding for the whole journal which also had to work if printed in greyscale.
+The client needed a strong branding for the whole journal that also had to work if printed in greyscale.
 We did research into the various issues, and also researched their competitors’ journal designs.
-We additionally setup a style for all diagrams and figures, which further reinforced the journal’s branding and saved lots of time in the typesetting and production stages.
-We used typefaces that support Unicode, which was an absolute must, because the journal is published in a variety of electronic formats.
+We additionally setup a style for all diagrams and figures, that further reinforced the journal’s branding and saved lots of time in the typesetting and production stages.
+We used typefaces that support Unicode, that was an absolute must, because the journal is published in a variety of electronic formats.
 The overall typographic design is robust and legible, giving it every chance of success in diverse and variable electronic environments.
-Attention was given to important and required on‑page navigational elements, such as: page numbers, author/s name, article title, as well as the journal name, issue and online hyperlink.
-These elements help people to find and use information they will need, and makes interacting with the journal and page design: easy.
+Attention was given to important and required on‑page navigational elements, such as page numbers, author/s name, article title, as well as the journal name, volume issue and online hyperlink.
+These elements help people find and use information they will need, and makes interacting with the journal and page design easy.

 3 main improvements for them